John Molson School of Business

 - Students are allowed to register in a maximum of 12 credits during the summer session (including a maximum of six credits in any term within that session), except for students following the co-operative format of the program.

-Co-operative Education is a model of experiential learning that bridges the academic program and the world of work.
+The Institute for Co-operative Education offers a number of work-integrated learning opportunities to students in the John Molson School of Business.
+Work-integrated learning is a model of experiential learning that bridges the academic program and the world of work.
 It provides students with the opportunity to combine study with paid work terms in their chosen fields, bringing a wealth of benefits to both students and their employers.

 The co-op format is available in the following majors: